flueke/mvme/doc/sphinx/source/analysis.rst

 ..
 FIXME: What is the correct order?

-After all sources have processed the module event data the dependent operators and sinks are stepped in the correct order.
+After all sources have processed the module event data, the dependent operators and sinks are stepped in the correct order.
 Each object consumes its input and generates new output or in the case of sinks accumulates incoming data into a histogram.